Understanding Alzheimer’s Risk: Causes, Prevention, and the Promise of Hyperbaric Oxygen

 Get in touch with our care team>>

-What Are Some Risk Factors for Alzheimer’s Disease?
+What Are the Risk Factors for Alzheimer’s Disease?

-There’s still a lot we don’t know about how Alzheimer’s disease develops or why some people are at greater risk of developing it than others.
-It’s an active area of study, and researchers are discovering new things every day.
+Science is still learning how Alzheimer’s disease develops and why some people are at greater risk of developing it than others.
+It’s an active area of study, and researchers are making new discoveries every day.

-The consensus among scientists is that a combination of age, sex, genetic, environmental, and lifestyle factors contribute to the development of Alzheimer’s disease.
+The consensus among scientists is that a combination of age, sex, genetic, environmental, and lifestyle factors all contribute to the development of Alzheimer’s disease.

 Let’s take a closer look at some of the greatest risk factors for Alzheimer’s:

-• Old age does not directly cause Alzheimer’s disease, though the risk of developing Alzheimer’s “doubles about every 5 years” after age 65.
+- Although old age does not directly cause Alzheimer’s disease, the risk of developing Alzheimer’s “doubles about every 5 years” after age 65.

-• Suffering from a traumatic brain injury (TBI) can “increase the risk of developing Alzheimer’s or another type of dementia years after the injury takes place.”
+- Suffering from a traumatic brain injury (TBI) can increase the long-term risk of developing Alzheimer’s or another type of dementia.

-• Acute and chronic inflammation is associated with an increase in cognitive decline in Alzheimer disease.”
-Eating a diet full of inflammatory foods like processed sugar might exacerbate the risk of developing inflammation in the brain.
+- Acute and chronic inflammation are both associated with an increase in cognitive decline.
+Eating a diet full of inflammatory foods like processed sugar may exacerbate the risk of developing inflammation in the brain.

-• Exposure to environmental pollutants has been linked to an increased risk of dementia.
-Researchers note “half of individual differences in Alzheimer’s disease risk may be environmental.”
+- Exposure to environmental pollutants has been linked to an increased risk of dementia.
+Some researchers believe that nearly half of the individual differences in Alzheimer’s risk may be because of environmental factors.

-• Studies discovered a “significantly increased risk of Alzheimer’s disease with current smoking.”
+- Being a smoker carries a significantly increased risk of developing Alzheimer’s disease.
 This risk factor offers another compelling reason to quit.

-• People with Down syndrome also carry a greater risk of developing Alzheimer’s disease.
-“Alzheimer’s disease affects about 30% of people with Down syndrome in their 50s.
-By their 60s, this number comes closer to 50%.”
+- People with Down syndrome also have a greater risk of developing Alzheimer’s disease.
+About 30% of people with Down syndrome develop Alzheimer’s disease by their 50s.
+The risk reaches closer to 50% in their 60s.

 Scientists typically focus on two different protein structures in the brain associated with Alzheimer’s disease: Neurofibrillary tangles and amyloid plaques.